kubescape/regolibrary/README.md

     "attributes": {
         "armoBuiltin": true
     },
-    "description": "It is recommended to avoid running PODs in cluster without explicit namespace assignment.
-This control identifies all the PODs running in the default namespace.", "remediation": "Create necessary namespaces and move all the PODs from default namespace there.", "rulesNames": [
+    "description": "It is recommended to avoid running pods in cluster without explicit namespace assignment.
+This control identifies all the pods running in the default namespace.", "remediation": "Create necessary namespaces and move all the pods from default namespace there.", "rulesNames": [
         "pods-in-default-namespace"
     ],
-    "long_description": "It is recommended to avoid running PODs in cluster without explicit namespace assignment.
+    "long_description": "It is recommended to avoid running pods in cluster without explicit namespace assignment.
 This may lead to wrong capabilities and permissions assignment and potential compromises.
-This control identifies all the PODs running in the default namespace.", "test": "Check that there are no pods in the 'default' namespace", "id": "C-0061",
+This control identifies all the pods running in the default namespace.", "test": "Check that there are no pods in the 'default' namespace", "id": "C-0061",
     "controlID": "C-0061",